 Information about the DHCP server activity is accessible via the DHCP item.
 The DHCP server automatically configures the client devices connected to the router.
 The DHCP server assigns each device an IP address, subnet mask, and default gateway (IP address of the router) and DNS server (IP address of the router).
-DHCPv6 server is supported.

-See Figure 7 for the DHCP Status example.
+See Figure 6 for the DHCP Status example.
 Records in the DHCP Status window are divided into two parts based on the interface.

-Figure 7: DHCP Status
+Figure 6: DHCP Status